MadhurDixit13/AllyIn_Compass/README.md

-# 🧭 AllyIn Compass
+# 🧭 My Compass

-**AllyIn Compass** is a full-stack, multi-tool AI assistant that answers enterprise queries by intelligently retrieving from structured databases, unstructured documents, and graph-based knowledge using Retrieval-Augmented Generation (RAG) and LangChain agents.
+**My Compass** is a full-stack, multi-tool AI assistant that answers enterprise queries by intelligently retrieving from structured databases, unstructured documents, and graph-based knowledge using Retrieval-Augmented Generation (RAG) and LangChain agents.

 ---